davidyang97/Docker-CloudComputing/flow-manager-test/README.md

 * A 'flower-svm' component
 * A cassandra db component

-All three components are on Docker Hub, if by chance you want to build the workflow-manager image locally and experiment with it.
+All three components are on Docker Hub, if by chance you want to build the flow-manager image locally and experiment with it.

 ---